herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Architecture Overview.md

 5. **Modularity**: Loosely coupled components with clear responsibilities
 6. **Threading Support**: Parallel computation of styles where possible
 7. **Lifecycle Integration**: Alignment with document lifecycle phases
+8. **Dependency Injection**: Independent DI system that integrates with existing AngleSharp services

+## Dependency Injection System

+The StyleSystem introduces a dedicated dependency injection framework that provides several key benefits:

+1. **Separation of Concerns**: Decouples the StyleSystem from AngleSharp's internal service management
+2. **Configurability**: Allows fine-grained configuration of StyleSystem components
+3. **Extensibility**: Makes it easy to replace or extend individual components
+4. **Integration**: Seamlessly bridges with AngleSharp's existing service architecture
+5. **Testing**: Facilitates unit testing by allowing mock implementations to be injected

+Key elements of the DI system include:

+- **StyleSystemServiceCollectionExtensions**: Registers all StyleSystem components
+- **AngleSharpServiceCollectionExtensions**: Adapts AngleSharp services for use with StyleSystem
+- **StyleSystemDependencyExtensions**: Connects StyleSystem with AngleSharp context
+- **StyleSystemService**: Acts as the central orchestrator for StyleSystem components

 ## Core Components Overview